getodk/docs/odk1-src/briefcase-using.rst

    If you have previously pulled the form:

-   - New instances will be downloaded to the same location as previously downloaded ones.
+   - New instances will be downloaded.
    - The form definition file and media files will not be re-copied.

    .. warning::